dylan-fair/readMe-generator/readME.md

 ## Installation

-download the zip from this github page
+download the zip from this github repo

 ## Usage

-Effectivly create a README
+To effectivly create a professional readme

 ## License